thinking-with-computers/ludus-spec/README.md

 `cond` is useful when the conditions involve multiple values, or testing across various domains.
 But it is rather less useful than `match`, which is the real conditional workhorse of Ludus.

 ##### `match`
 `match` is much the same as `cond`, but uses pattern matching (as assignment, above) to determine which clause to evalute.
-Consider the example:
+This collection of pattern matching clauses is called a "`with` block," which comes after `match` and other constructs with identical semantics: `loop`, named functions, etc. Consider the example:

 ```
 match do_something () with {